luyadev/luya.io/docs/guide/ngrest/model.md

 + `SORT_ASC` = From lower to bigger chars/numbers *1,2,3,..*
 + `SORT_DESC` = From bigger to lower chars/numbers *...,3,2,1*

-> In order allow sorting for joined fields (using e.g. SelectModel) take a look at `luya\admin\ngrest\base\Plugin::setSortField()`
+> In order allow sorting for joined fields (using e.g. SelectModel) take a look at <class name="luya\admin\ngrest\base\Plugin" method="setSortField" />.

 ## Group by Field Value

 To generate more user friendly CRUD list panels the ability to group fields helps a lot in case of usability.
 This will automatically group the field values for the defined field and removes the column if the defined group field.
-To define a default group by policy override the `\luya\admin\ngrest\base\NgRestModel::ngRestGroupByField()` method by returning a string with the field name where the group should be applied to:
+To define a default group by policy override the <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestGroupByField" /> method by returning a string with the field name where the group should be applied to:

 ```php
 public function ngRestGroupByField()